hexagontk/hexagon/readme.md

 its pursose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform.

-It is meant to provide abstraction from underlying technoligies to be able to change them with minimum impact.
+It is meant to provide abstraction from underlying technologies to be able to change them with minimum impact.

 The goals of the project are: